Vispyr/vispyr-backend/README.md

 ### Pyroscope

-Similar to Prometheus, Pyroscope is not configured much beyond its default options: local filesystem storage, HTTP server on port 4040, retention period of 30 days and default API routes.
-The only overriding configuration is so that Pyroscope won't profile itself.
+Pyroscope stores data for profiles produced by the Pyroscope SDK.
+Profiles are received over HTTP and stored on disk within Pyroscope’s internal database.
+Pyroscope’s retention is based on capacity, so a specific retention period is not specified.

 ### Grafana

 Grafana is provisioned with Vispyr's dashboard on its homepage.
-To build each panel from this dashboard, the above databases are queried in their respective language: PromQL for Prometheus, TraceQL for Tempo and FlameQL for Pyroscope.
+To build each panel from this dashboard, the above databases are queried in their respective languages: PromQL for Prometheus, TraceQL for Tempo and FlameQL for Pyroscope.
+Vispyr's custom queries are used to build the dashboards from the data stored there.

 # Learn more